 Becoming a Correctional Officer

-Duties are varied and include supervision of offender activities and control of offender movement throughout the institution.
+Duties vary and include supervision of inmate activities and control of their movement throughout the institution.

 Correctional officers must be:

-- able to handle a variety of difficult situations when dealing with the offender population;
+- able to handle a variety of difficult situations when dealing with the inmate population

-- able to work as a member of a team of professionals in the care and rehabilitation of inmates; and
+- able to work as a member of a team of professionals in the care and rehabilitation of inmates